-Mr. Walls stated it seems that Celebration is doing more dense plantings than we have done in the past.
+Mr. Walls stated it seems that Celebration is doing more dense plantings than we are planning to do.

 Mr. Berube stated it is hard to say what dense means because these plants will be installed when they are fairly small.